-- A variety of options exist to reduce the gaps in tax compliance and develop a higher level of voluntary compliance.
+- i.
+A variety of options exist to reduce the current gaps in tax compliance and develop a higher level of voluntary compliance.
 These options are not only on the administrative side, but encompass important support measures that can be introduced on the tax policy side.
-Key elements on the tax policy side are the introduction of withholding taxes for payments to subcontractors in certain high risk areas, expanded access to financial data, in particular certain debit and credit card use information, and the introduction of additional requirements for VAT registration of a company. - While the SRS efforts to measure the size of the tax gap have made substantial progress, an additional level of analysis is required to decompose the overall tax gap by taxpayer segment and by compliance attitude and behavior.
-Only such a second level of analysis would provide valuable input into strategic management of SRS.
-But this requires a strengthening of the division responsible for gap analysis in SRS and the implementation of additional instruments and tools, such as the analysis of risk based as well as random audit data for gap analysis purposes and the identification of compliance attitudes through targeted surveys. - While the overall approach to risk analysis in SRS seems sound, an ongoing monitoring of the RASA (RASA Natural Persons Risk Analysis System) efficiency and reliability is important.
-In addition to analyzing trends in audit yields and the review of the automated selection results by experienced auditors, a small number (not more than 5% of total audits) of random audits could be undertaken and the results compared with results from audit cases selected by the RASA.
-Such an approach could also help to identify new risks which have not yet been incorporated into the RASA system. - Moving to a real-time control system of the VAT chain and introducing an early warning system in case of irregularities could improve VAT compliance.
-This could be achieved by a (maybe gradual) introduction of an e-invoicing system for B2B transactions. - Effective early engagement with newly established businesses can have a long-term impact on compliance behavior.
-In addition to the existing practice of sending welcome letters and providing information for start-ups on the SRS website, SRS could further develop the 'right from the start' approach through a combined service and supervision approach for new businesses.
-This will also serve as an additional tool to combat VAT fraud.
+Key elements on the tax policy side are the introduction of withholding taxes for payments to subcontractors in certain high risk areas, expanded access to financial data, in particular certain debit and credit card use information, and the introduction of additional requirements for VAT registration of a company. - ii.
+While the SRS efforts to measure the size of the tax gap have made substantial progress already, it is crucial now to prepare for the launch of a second level of analysis, which allows the decomposition of the overall tax gap by taxpayer segment and by compliance attitude and behavior.
+Only such a second level really provides valuable input into strategic management of SRS.
+But this requires a strengthening of the division responsible for gap analysis in SRS and the implementation of additional instruments and tools, such as the analysis of risk based as well as random audit data for gap analysis purposes and the identification of compliance attitudes through targeted surveys. - iii.
+While the overall approach to risk analysis in SRS seems sound, an ongoing monitoring of the RASA (RASA Natural Persons Risk Analysis System) efficiency and reliability is important.
+In addition to analyzing trends in audit yields and the review of the automated selection results by experienced auditors it could be considered to introduce an additional cross-checking mechanism through conducting a small number (not more than 5% of total audits) of random audits and comparing the results of the random audit program with results from audit cases selected by the RASA.
+Such an approach could also help to identify new risks which have not yet been incorporated into the RASA system - iv.
+On the VAT side a major improvement for compliance management would be the move to a real-time control system of the VAT chain and the introduction of an early warning system in case of irregularities.
+This could be achieved by moving to a (maybe gradual) introduction of an e-invoicing system for B2B transactions. - v.
+Effective early engagement with newly established businesses can have a long-term impact on compliance behavior.
+In addition to the existing practice of sending welcome letters and provide information for start-ups on the SRS website it is recommended that SRS further develops the 'right from the start' approach by developing a combined service and supervision approach for new businesses.
+This will also serve as an additional tool to combat VAT fraud. - vi.
+Efforts to further strengthen the cash register system are a step in the right direction.
+However this does not release SRS from developing and implementing a cash register use control system.
+The operation of a tax lottery may be a weak and unreliable tool to achieve a better level of invoice issuance. - vii.
+There is an obvious potential for further developing the voluntary compliance promotion program.
+In particular a move from a predominantly retroactive to a more proactive, outbound compliance management approach, with an increased use of social media should be envisaged.
+Increased emphasis in communication campaigns should be put on how tax